Sagar063/week9_ERAV4_ImageNet_ResNet-50_Model_Experiments/README_AWS.md

-# 📘 AWS ImageNet Dataset & Training Pipeline Setup (Final)
+# 📘 AWS ImageNet Dataset & Training Pipeline Setup

 This document details the **end‑to‑end AWS workflow** we actually used for **ImageNet‑1K** with **ResNet‑50 / OneCycle / AMP**: dataset download and snapshotting, GPU training setup (single & multi‑GPU), robust resume/freeze logic, cost control, and a clean way to **store heavy artifacts on the NVMe data volume** while keeping the repo light via symlinks.